FLOWERY BRANCH, Ga. -- Roddy White hasn’t gone into hiding.

 White’s streak of 133 consecutive games is the second-longest among active receivers behind Indianapolis’ Reggie Wayne (188).

-Not to mention White has caught a pass in 105 consecutive games, another streak that could be in jeopardy come Sunday.
+Not to mention White has caught a pass in 105 consecutive games.

 White admitted he should have proceeded with more caution after suffering the high-ankle sprain.
 We’ll see if that experience makes him extra cautious with his hamstring.